int-brain-lab/tycmd-wrapper/README.md

 ### Identifying a firmware file

-To identify which models are compatible with a specific firmware file, use the identify function.
+To identify which models are compatible with a specific firmware file, use the `identify()` method.

 ```python
 import tycmd